6 Tookan Alternatives: Finding Delivery Software to Fit Your Business

 Circuit for Teams also offers practical features, like being able to share POD and easily set fixed versus flexible delivery time windows.

 With Circuit for Teams, we aim to give you a delivery management platform that helps you manage your last-mile delivery processes, regardless of your business size.

 - Monitor routes in progress from a web app.

 - Automatically send real-time tracking updates to your customers.

 - Collect (and share) proof of delivery.

-If you need delivery management software for your business and you manage a team of drivers, Circuit is a cost-effective solution, sign up for a free trial.
+If you need delivery management software for your business, Circuit for Teams is a simple, cost-effective solution.
+Start your free trial today.